Epp-Seguridad-Industrial-S-A-S/edx-platform/docs/decisions/0023-frontend-code-and-eslint-removal.rst

 Additionally, it has been decided to preemptively remove ESLint.
-This will ensure that engineers can stay focused on higher priority work, rather than spending time fixing linting issues in JavaScript that will simply be removed
+This will ensure that engineers can stay focused on higher priority work, rather than spending time fixing linting issues in JavaScript that will simply be removed.
+This removal is important because github has started posting these violations in github comments that make this work seem like a priority.
+At the very least, these are annoying messages that clutter up PRs.

 Consequences
 ************